Julie Keir, MA, MBACP (Accredited) Psychotherapist & Supervisor

 |Face to face counselling:||Yes|

-I am available on Wednesdays for ‘before work’, daytime and evening sessions.
+I am available for ‘before work’, daytime and evening sessions on Wednesdays and Thursdays.

 Types of client